lgurgel1/Data-Analytics/README.md

 ### 2. Scripting
 - Development of advanced scripts in Python.

-## Version Control

-### 1. Version Control I, II, and III
-- Effective use of version control with Git.

 ## Basic Data Analysis

 ### 1. Data Collection I and II